jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 ---
-title: WORK IN PROGRESS – Your Computer Science Degree is not the End of your Education
+title: DRAFT OPEN FOR REVIEW AND COMMENTS – Your Computer Science Degree is not the End of your Education
 description: Resources for Continued Learning Beyond Academia
 unlisted: true
 ---

 # Introduction
 A career in Software Engineering requires continuous learning.
-This blog entry contains a set of references for your continuing education.
+This blog entry collects resources, communities and learning strategies for continuing your education after graduation.
 It's a follow up to the previous [Beyond Onboarding](https://jhumelsine.github.io/2026/04/23/career.html) blog entry.

+Don’t try to consume everything listed here.
+Pick one area that interests you and explore a few resources deeply before moving on.

+While much of this advice targets early-career engineers, most of these resources remain valuable throughout your career.

+This is not by any means a comprehensive set of educational resources.
+These are resources I have personally used, followed for years, or consistently found valuable.
 I will update resources on this page as I learn of new resources.

 # Table of Contents